Darguima/IDE-Extensions/README.md

 #IDE Extensions

-* A repository with several extensions for the IDE I use
+* A repository with several extensions for the IDEs I use